Azure-Samples/explore-iot-operations/samples/process-control/README.md

 # OPC UA process control

 In Azure IoT Operations `aio-opc-ua-commander` lets you send changes to an OPC UA server from the edge or from the cloud.
-The current preview includes support for writing data points from an asset dataset with simple and complex data-types as well as dumping the address space of an OPC UA server.
+The current version includes support for writing data points from an asset dataset with simple and complex data-types as well as dumping the address space of an OPC UA server.

 The OPC-UA commander: